 Sign Up Between 74-89 % of retail investor accounts lose money when trading CFDs

-There are generally three types of account in this managed forex arena – individual, pooled, and recently added “PAMM” varieties.
+There are generally three types of managed forex accounts – individual, pooled, and variations of the “PAMM” account.

 This account is exactly what it sounds like – a separate account in your name where a professional trader makes all of the buy/sell decisions on your behalf.
-Their decisions will be based on the level of risk that you feel comfortable with, a topic that will be discussed at the outset.
-The one drawback for this type of account is that you have to make your business worthwhile for the expert to devote his time to it.
-For this reason, there may be a minimum deposit requirement that exceeds $10,000.
-If this level of commitment is a problem for you, then you may want to consider the other two account types.
-Fees will be customized, but assessing performance expertise will be difficult.
+These decisions will be based on the level of risk you feel comfortable with, which will be discussed at the outset.
+The one drawback with this type of account is that you have to make your business worthwhile, so there may be a minimum deposit requirement that exceeds $10,000.
+If this level of commitment is a problem for you, you may want to consider the other two account types.
+Fees will be customised but assessing performance expertise can be difficult.
 Prior returns will be cited, but there will be no way to confirm them.
-Client testimonials may help prospective traders to get an idea of the benefits and drawbacks of the specific accounts and to choose one that suits their aims and budget.
+Reading over client testimonials may help prospective traders to get an idea of the benefits and drawbacks of the specific accounts and to choose one that suits their aims and budget.

-In this case, you want to think in terms of a mutual fund, where many investors pool their capital together in a separate fund and then share in the profits after fees and expenses.
-Brokers that offer these pooled funds will generally have several funds to choose from, each with its own risk/reward profile, fee demographics, and terms and conditions.
-It is best to read each individual fund prospectus to determine the right fit for your own individual objectives.
+With a pooled account, you need to think of a mutual fund, where many investors pool their capital together in a separate fund and then share in the profits after fees and expenses.
+Brokers that offer these pooled funds will generally have several funds to choose from, each with its risk/reward profile, fee demographics, and terms and conditions.
+It is best to read each fund prospectus to determine the right fit for your objectives.
 As for performance, each fund will have a published history for several prior years, but, as always, past performance is never a perfect indicator of what will transpire in the future.
-The benefit of a pooled fund is that you may enter for less money than for an individual account.
-Your initial deposit may be as low as $2,000, but there may be a required period for participation before a withdrawal can be made.
+The benefit of a pooled fund is that you can enter the fund with less money than for an individual account.
+Your initial deposit may be as low as $2,000, but there could be a required period for participation before a withdrawal can be made.
 Check the rules of the fund before jumping in with both feet.

 Percent Allocation Management Module (PAMM)

-This approach to account management may go by the name of PAMM, LAMM, or even MAM, but each approach uses sophisticated software to allocate gains, losses and fees on an equal percentage basis to each client.
+This approach to account management may go by the name of PAMM, LAMM, or even MAM.
+Each method uses sophisticated trading software to allocate gains, losses and fees on an equal percentage basis to each client.
 These concepts are relatively new and offer another level of fraud protection since you are still dealing directly with your traditional forex broker of choice.
-Your broker enlists the professional trader, and you execute a Limited Power of Attorney agreement with the trader, which allows him to trade on your behalf.
+Your broker enlists the professional trader, and you execute a Limited Power of Attorney agreement with the trader, which allows them to trade on your behalf.
 If you are unhappy with performance at any time, then you may terminate the arrangement.
 There are no “lock up” periods, so to speak.
 LAMM software also allows leverage to vary by account, and MAM software combines the benefits of both approaches.
-Prior to the advent of this software, brokers offered (many still do) systems that allow you to “mirror” trades of a chosen expert or select traders to replicate from a “social network” provided by your broker.
+Before the advent of this software, brokers offered (and many still do) systems that allow you to “mirror” trades of a chosen expert or select traders to replicate from a “social network” provided by your broker.
 In all cases, you are dealing through your broker in a transparent mode of operation.

 Risk Profiles and Modes of Operation